 However characters are severely lacking some bite (hah) here, as you don’t really connect with any of the characters (mainly Haley or her dad Dave who is portrayed by Barry Pepper).
 This causes us not really being all that invested in their survival or in their father-daughter bonding.
 There are serious problems with the dialogue, throwing away plenty of ”honest” lines in the most awkward moments when they are fighting for their life.
 With the crawlspace there are also lack of rules applied as the dimensions seem to change, cheapening the sets just to play up the scares.

-Smileys: Set and prop design, Kaya Scodelario, design of the alligators
+Smileys: Set design, Kaya Scodelario, creature design

 Sometimes you just need something fun.
 Well, at least I got it here.